 There may be a time when you find your enjoyment of your property or land is impeded by a neighbor or third party.
 This is considered a private nuisance, and if your property is being affected, either through trespassing or improper use of your land, you may be able to seek legal action.
 Situations like this can often be complex, and not every inconvenience is considered a nuisance under the law.
 It is always a good idea to get additional legal information about your rights as a landowner, especially where infringements on your property are concerned.

 Disagreements can arise between joint tenants who have equal ownership of property, and tenants in common, who may own different percentages of a piece of property.
 This can often transpire among family members, and disputes may become too involved to resolve on your own.
 Getting legal counsel will help you prepare for difficult scenarios among tenants, and help protect any rights you may have to real property.

 It is very common for there to be issues surrounding property lines and boundaries.
 Surveys that may have been done in the past can sometimes interfere with current sales or deeds, even if you have had your property surveyed recently.
 It’s important to look through all documents concerning your land, so you can be prepared for any concerns that may arise between neighbors.

 Dealing with a delay due to legal issues surrounding property can end up costing you a lot of money and time.
 Contact our office so you can get counsel on any real estate concerns before they turn into a bigger issue.
-Attorney Paul Hanks has over 20 years of experiences resolving transactional matters and litigation, and also holds a California real estate broker’s license.
+Attorney Paul Hanks has over 20 years of experience resolving transactional matters and litigation, and also holds a California real estate broker’s license.
 Whatever real estate complications you may face, you can be confident you will be well prepared and informed after visiting the Santee Legal Center.

 Complete this form and we’ll get back to you within 24 hours